jessewashburn/enrollment-airtable-exercise/analysis.md

   BCPI recorded 28 total enrollments, compared to 23 for GovEx.
 This represents a modest but meaningful difference in participation volume between the two centers.

 * **Program Centers by Avg Completion**
-  Average completion rates were similar across program centers, with BCPI averaging approximately 90 percent completion and GovEx averaging approximately 88 percent.
+  Average completion rates were similar across program centers, with BCPI averaging 89.64% completion and GovEx averaging approximately 87.96%.

 ### Course-Level Engagement